gcziprusz/RobBot/README.md

 {replace with personalityforge's SECRET KEY}
 {replace with personalityforge's API KEY}
 {replace with TWITTER NAME for example @gcziprusz}
+{replace with your chatbots ID (read up how you can create your own at http://www.personalityforge.com)}
+{replace with an integer  >= 10 to define how often twitter should be checked}

 You are ready to run RobBot:
 "python RobBot.py"